smlx/piv-agent/README.md

 It is highly opinionated:

 * Only supports elliptic curve crypto
-* Only supports 256-bit EC keys
+* Only supports 256-bit EC keys on hardware tokens
+* Only supports ed25519 ssh keys on disk
+* Assumes socket activation

 ## Security key support